zRakan/UDP-Project-CS330/README.md

 sent through command-line arguments.

 10. **Statistics**: Your code should output statistics like throughput and delay during or after the file transfer.

+* In addition, you **much choose one** of the following:
+1. **Unreliable Channel**: Simulate an unreliable channel by introducing packet loss.
+Packets should be randomly dropped based on given probabilities (p=0.1, 0.3, 0.6).

+2. **Sliding Window Protocol**: Implement a sliding window protocol for flow control with a maximum window size of 8 segments.
+Hint: you may need to implement a sliding window using Mutli-threading to coordinate activities like sending packets, receiving acknowledgments, and handling timeouts concurrently.